Kwesi Ahoomey-Zunu: Political career

-Ahoomey-Zunu served as Minister of Territorial Administration and Secretary-General of the Presidency before being appointed as Minister of Trade and the Promotion of the Private Sector in March 2011.
-He remained in the latter post for over a year; he was then appointed as Prime Minister on 19 July 2012 following the resignation of Prime Minister Gilbert Houngbo.
+Ahoomey-Zunu served as Minister of Territorial Administration and Secretary-General of the Presidency before being appointed Minister of Trade and the Promotion of the Private Sector in March 2011.
+He remained in the latter post for over a year; he was then appointed Prime Minister on 19 July 2012 following the resignation of Prime Minister Gilbert Houngbo.
 He took office on 23 July 2012.

-Following the July 2013 parliamentary election, in which the ruling Union for the Republic (UNIR) won a large majority of seats, Ahoomey-Zunu was reappointed as Prime Minister.
+Following the July 2013 parliamentary election, in which the ruling Union for the Republic (UNIR) won a large majority of seats, Ahoomey-Zunu was reappointed Prime Minister.
 A new government headed by Ahoomey-Zunu was appointed on 17 September 2013.
 The size of the government was reduced from 31 members to 26.

 Following President Faure Gnassingbé's re-election in the April 2015 presidential election, he appointed Komi Sélom Klassou to succeed Ahoomey-Zunu as Prime Minister on 5 June 2015.
 Klassou took office on 10 June 2015.